Youth mental illness a call for concern

 In 2017, more than 24,000 young people responded to the call out from Mission Australia to gain perspective on what they value, their dreams and ambitions; what they’re worried about in the context of their own lives and from a country-wide perspective.
 And the results are alarming.

-Mission Australia’s 2017 Youth Survey – the country’s largest online annual ‘check in’ with teenagers aged between 15 and 19 – found that for the first time in the survey’s 16-year history, mental health overtook alcohol and drugs as the key national concern for Australian youth.
-Data shows that concerns about the impact of mental illness has doubled since 2015 and tripled since 2011 – young Australians are more affected by mental health and mental illness that ever before.
+Mission Australia's 2017 Youth Survey – the country's largest online annual ‘check in’ with teenagers aged between 15 and 19 – found that for the first time in the survey’s 16-year history, mental health overtook alcohol and drugs as the key national concern for Australian youth.
+Data shows that concerns about the impact of mental illness have doubled since 2015 and tripled since 2011 – young Australians are more affected by mental health and mental illness than ever before.

 Concerned kids, scary stats